Tuesday, December 15, 2020

 Art by Glenn Fabry and maybe finishes by Jim Murray?

-Dredd and Batman play off each other well, but it's not really enough of a challenge for them.
+Dredd and Batman play off each other well, but the familiar scenario isn't really enough of a challenge for them.
 Wagner and Grant have found too many ways to destroy the Dark Judges, and people as competent as Dredd and Batman aren't going to need to find yet another way to do it.
 So it's all about the fatalism of the set-up in the first place, and then wringing as much comedy as possible out of mass murder.
-And really, it all comes down to the art.
+Commercially speaking, it all comes down to the art - and the hope that this might sell the comic to Batman fans not already well-versed in Dredd-lore, one imagines...

 You know it's a mainstream crossover comic when the one female character is naked.